See the next two shows and save with a Flex Pass!

 April 25, 26, 27, 28 & May 2, 3, 4, 5 • 2019

 An explorer visits an island where blind conformity has no rational connection between crime and punishment.
 Kafka’s ingenious metaphor about man’s inhumanity to man is heightened by Glass’ hypnotic score.
 Witness the internal conflict of the innocent bystander; to act or to do nothing.

 Warner Grand Theater, San Pedro

 In 1980’s New York, five African American and Latino teenagers were in the wrong place at the wrong time.
-They were the wrong color but the right suspects to be unjustly convicted of a Central Park rape.
-They were exonerated through DNA 13 years later.
+Unjustly convicted of a Central Park rape, they were exonerated through DNA 13 years later.
 Davis’ opera is a passionate story about an issue that still rocks America.

 This activity is supported in part by the California Arts Council, a state agency.
 Learn more at www.arts.ca.gov

 Supported in part by a grant from the Arts Council for Long Beach and the City of Long Beach.

 Long Beach Opera events are supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission